A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance: Asymptotic normality and robustness

 Proposition \ref{prop:I-equiv-1} shows that the true parameter $I^*$ and $\E[I_n]$ are equivalent if at least one conditional mean model is correctly specified.
 This property comes from the fact that we leverage the residuals to ``de-bias'' in $\E[I_n]$.
 That is, we use the last two terms on the right-hand side of (\ref{working-linear-model}) to correct the potential bias of the first term.
-This doubly robustness property preludes the robustness of $\widehat{I}$ to model mis-specification under certain conditions.
+This doubly robustness property preludes the robustness of $\Iss$ to model mis-specification under certain conditions, as shown in Theorem \ref{thm2}. \begin{Theorem} Assume that $f^*(x_i) = f(\beta_0 + x_i \beta)$ and $g^*(x_i) \neq g( \gamma_0 + x_i \gamma)$ .
+If Assumptions \ref{C1:var-cond} - \ref{C2:GLM-condition} and $\max \{s_\beta \log p/n_y , s_\gamma \log p/n_z \} = o(1)$ hold, then \( |\Iss - I^{*}| = o_p(1). \) \end{Theorem} The robustness property proved in Theorem \ref{thm2} also applies to the full-sample estimator $\widehat{I}_{\textup{full}}$ under the same conditions.
+The doubly robustness property also allows us to consider the double machine learning framework to replace the penalized GLMs when sparsity assumptions can be dubious as we will discuss in Section \ref{sec:discuss}.
+Although the population-level equivalence of $\E[I_n]$ and $I^*$ holds with one correctly specified model, it does not imply that asymptotic normality of $\Iss$ directly hold in this case.
+This is because model mis-specification can invalidate some moment equations and the remaining bias, $\Iss - I_n$, can be larger under model mis-specification.
+For example, $\E[v_i|x_i]=0$ when $g^*(\cdot)=g(\cdot)$ but we only have $\E[v_ix_i]=0$ when $g^*(\cdot)\neq g(\cdot)$.